yaranawr/LinkedIn-Employee-Scraper/README.md

 # LinkedIn Employee Scraper
 A simply scraper for LinkedIn using Python and Selenium.
 It captures employee names, descriptions, and profile links from a specified company and saves the data in a CSV file separated by semicolons.

+You must be logged into LinkedIn using the default Chrome browser profile.
 ***
 ## Installation